PointsBet Promo Code: Get Two Risk-Free Bets up to $2,000 on Today's NBA Games

 Which NBA Games can I bet on through PointsBet Sportsbook to qualify for this promo code offer?

-There are tons of NBA Games where you can use your free bets with PointsBet tonight.
-We have NBA action all night long and one game to keep an eye on features the Nets and the Hawks.
-The Nets have the longest current streak in the NBA, and they'll look to extend that streak into double digits behind Kevin Durant and Kyrie Irving.
-Atlanta has had an up-and-down season, but they'll try to pull off an upset tonight on their home court.
+There are tons of NBA Games where you can use your free bets with PointsBet today.
+We have NBA action all night long, highlighted by an Eastern Conference battle between the Pacers and Cavaliers.
+The Pacers have an exciting team and have surprised some, currently sitting at 18-17 as they host their division rivals tonight.
+The Cavs are firmly in the fourth seed, and they'll look to get back in the win column after dropping their last two.

 2 $2,000 In Free Bets with PointsBet Sportsbook